 A degree in environmental sciences combines interests in predicting and understanding weather patterns, monitoring environmental change, conserving and managing soil and biological organisms, assuring healthy streams and adequate water supplies, and improving environmental quality with the shaping of new policies and educating others about the natural environment and environmental issues.

-Acquire knowledge in monitoring and predicting environmental processes while earning your environmental sciences degree from the MU College of Agriculture, Food and Natural Resources.
+Acquire knowledge in monitoring and predicting environmental processes while earning your environmental sciences degree from Mizzou’s College of Agriculture, Food and Natural Resources.

 This degree will prepare you for a variety of careers, including: